-My name is Erin McCoy, but my students know me as Miss Erin.
+My name is Erin McCoy, but my students know me as Ms. Erin.
+I am a 2nd Grade teacher at Westside Innovative Schoolhouse (WISH) Charter.
 I recently finished my Undergraduate program at Loyola Marymount University.
 I received my B.A. majoring in Elementary Education as well as my 2042 Preliminary Credential after graduating.
 I have wanted to be a teacher since Iwas in Kindergarten!
 I loved knowledge so much that I wanted to pass it on to other people.
 After years of working with children and going to school myself, my reasons for teaching have expanded greatly.
 I have grown to love the connections that are made with students, and I believe that these connections can help us all become better citizens of the world.

 Received the Outstanding Student Teacher Award from Loyola Marymount University's Center for Undergraduate Teacher Preparation.
 Awarded based on observations and responses from fieldwork instructors, master teachers, and professors.

 Graduated With Honors from Loyola Marymount University in May 2017

 Majored in Liberal Studies (Elementary Education) with a History concentration

 Awarded Undergraduate Writing Award under the History Department

 Part of Kappa Delta Pi, an international honor society in the field of education

 Student Teacher at Paseo del Rey Natural Science Magnet

 2nd Grade with Rebecca Vosburgh

 Used Readers Workshops, and Writers Workshops using a balanced literacy approach